Facebook Pixel How to Use Juxtaposition to Improve Your Landscape Photos

 Using Juxtaposition for More Compelling Landscapes

-Juxtaposition, the way elements compare and contrast each other, is as important in landscape photography as it is in any other discipline of the art, even if it is more difficult to use.
-Pay attention to the way color, texture, and your subject interrelate within your image and you’ll find greater success with your landscapes.
+Juxtaposition is as important in landscape photography as it is in any other discipline of the art, even if it is more difficult to use.
+Pay attention to the way color, texture, and your subjects interact within your landscape images, and you’re bound to find great success!

 Table of contents